-- 1. In addition to standards in Chapter 388-101WAC, CPRS providers must: - a.
+- 1. In addition to standards in Chapter 388-101 WAC, CPRS providers must: - a.
 Consider specific offense patterns when determining appropriate program locations, taking into account the preference of the person as much as possible.
 CPP participants with sexually violent and/or predatory behaviors may not live near schools, child care centers, public playgrounds, or similar settings; and - b.
 Determine appropriate and necessary restrictive procedures that may include visual screening of windows, doors and other openings, use of door and/or window alarms, and restricted access to certain areas. - 2.
-WAC 388-101-1200 exempts CPRS from being located in a residential neighborhood within reasonable distance of physical resources.
-Where possible, however, residences will be within a reasonable distance of physical resources. - 3.
+Where possible, residences will be located within a reasonable distance of community resources. - 3.
 DSHS 10-328, Residential Site Approval Request, must be used when siting a home for a CPP participant with sexually violent and/or predatory behaviors.
-The residential provider and the case resource manager (CRM) must conduct site checks at different days and times of the week and document these on the DSHS 10-328. - Additionally, the CRM must contact the local DSHS Division of Child Care and Early Learning (DCCEL) or use other geo-mapping tools to determine the presence of licensed family child care providers in the neighborhood. - 4.
+The residential provider and the case resource manager (CRM) must conduct site checks at different days and times of the week and document these on the DSHS 10-328. - Additionally, the CRM must contact the local office of the Department of Early Learning (DEL) or use other geo-mapping tools to determine the presence of licensed family child care providers in the neighborhood. - 4.
 The DDD Regional Administrator must provide written approval of the residential site for program participants with sexually violent and/or predatory behaviors on the DSHS 10-328.
 Approval or disapproval of the proposed site must be determined within five (5) calendar days. - a.
 The Regional Administrator may request an updated site review at any time. - b.
 An updated site review should be obtained and approved whenever there is a significant change to the neighborhood (e.g., new child care center, new park or school).